Kanazawa Ishikawa, Japan Travel Guide

 For continuous internet access, a pocket Wi-Fi device is a reliable choice, especially for groups.

-Understand usual business hours and holiday schedules to plan your activities.
+Understand typical operating hours and holiday schedules to plan your activities.

 Generally open from 10:00 AM to 7:00 PM or 8:00 PM.
 Convenience stores are often 24/7.

-Banks are typically open from 9 o'clock:00 AM to 3:00 PM on weekdays, closed during weekends and public holidays.
+Banks are generally open from 9 o'clock:00 AM to 3:00 PM on weekdays, closed during weekends and public holidays.

-Japan has numerous bank holidays.
+Japan features a lot of national holidays.
 Businesses, banks, and some attractions may be closed or have reduced hours.

-Check opening times for specific attractions and restaurants, especially around bank holidays.
+Verify opening hours for specific attractions and restaurants, especially around bank holidays.

 Cultural sensitivity deepens your travel experience and fosters respectful interactions with locals.